JamesIves/f45-lionheart-strava-importer/README.md

 <!-- <img align="right" width="128" height="auto"  src="./.github/docs/icon.png" alt="Icon"> -->

+> [!IMPORTANT]
+> As of the 9th of April 2025, F45 has re-enabled their official Strava integration meaning this workaround is no longer required! 🎉

 This simple script pulls workout session data from the publicly available, yet undocumented, [F45 Lionheart API](https://f45training.com/) and uploads it to [Strava](https://strava.com/).
 It can be run independently or in a [GitHub Action](https://github.com/features/actions) workflow.

 > [!NOTE]